What is open-heart surgery?

-Open-heart surgery is a general term for surgical procedures performed to treat heart problems by directly accessing the heart through an opening the chest.
+Open-heart surgery is a general term for surgical procedures performed to treat heart problems by directly accessing the heart through an opening of the chest.
 During open-heart surgery, the surgeon will cut through the breastbone (sternotomy) and spread the ribs to access the heart.

-Open-heart surgery is used to treat a range of heart conditions, including heart failure, heart valve disease, arrhythmias, aneurysms and coronary artery disease.
+Open-heart surgery is used to treat a range of heart conditions, including heart failure, heart valve disease, arrhythmias, aneurysms, and coronary artery disease.

 There are two ways open-heart surgery is performed: